 And of course, there’s Mr X. He will find you, and he will kill you.

-Honestly, I have never been much of a horror game player.
-I have more been into some of Xbox’s finest racing games.
+Honestly, we have never been much of a horror game player.
+I have more been into some of Xbox’s finest racing games over the years having been heavy into go-karting as a small child.
 However, there is so much fun to be had here!

 Get your safe word at the ready, keep your teddy bear in tow and enjoy some of our best-rated horror games for Xbox One and Xbox Series X. From cult-classic inspired survival horrors to psychological anxiety inducers, we promise you hours of terrifying, nail-biting fun.